1. Will all classes be available to me regardless of where I live (in Ithaca, domestic, international)?

 14. What spaces on campus will be available to me for quiet study?

-Students may have limited access to study space in the Gould Reading Room and in the carrels on the ground floor.
-Seating capacity will be restricted, with six-foot physical distancing maintained.
-Additionally, the Cornell libraries are planning a phased reopening of their spaces.
+Students will have limited access to study space in the Gould Reading Room and in the carrels on the ground floor.
+Seating capacity and hours of use will be restricted, with six-foot physical distancing maintained.
+Additionally, the Cornell libraries are planning a phased, limited reopening of their spaces.
 See the Cornell Law Library’s FAQs and the Cornell University Libraries Return to Campus FAQs for additional and regularly updated information.
 The Law School continues to explore the availability of other study spaces throughout the building as well, though to de-densify the building as much as possible, students should plan to study outside the Law School when their courses conclude for the day.

 15. Will I be able to access books or other study materials from the Law Library?

-Library services and books will remain available through processes to be published by the Law Library.
+Library services and books will remain available through scan request and contactless delivery and pickup processes published by the Law Library.
+Online research consultations will be available.
+Browsing of physical stacks will not be available.
 See the Cornell Law Library’s FAQs.

 16. Will my transcript reflect whether my class was in-person or online?